EnigmaCurry/arch-ppa/README.md

 This downloads PKGBUILDs from the AUR for the listed packages: cower, curlbomb, pasystray, as well as all of their AUR dependencies, and placed into the `src` directory.
-You can put PKGBUILDs from other sources in the src directory too; they don't have to be from the AUR.
+You can manually put any PKGBUILDs you have into the `src` directory; they don't have to be from the AUR.
 Note that any PKGBUILD that lists a dependency of another package, that is not found in one of the arch repositories, needs to have it's own PKGBUILD in the `src` directory too.
 (The `add` command